mdn/curriculum/curriculum/3-extensions/5-security-and-privacy.md

 > **Notes**:
 >
-> - Conforming to all of the criteria in this module is not going to result in a student being a qualified security engineer, but equally it is very important for any web developer to understand the basics of web security and privacy.
+> - Conforming to all of the criteria in this module is not going to result in a student being a qualified security engineer, but equally it is important for web developers to understand the basics of web security and privacy.
 > - It is also important for students to understand that a lot of security issues are caused by problems with server-side code, or a combination of client-side and server-side code.
 A lot of code should present very few security risks, provided the browser is doing its job properly.

 Learning outcomes:

-- Understand the difference between security and privacy
+- Understand the difference between security and privacy.

-- Understand the general HTTP model from a high level
+- Understand the general HTTP model from a high-level.

-- Learn what HTTPS is, and why it is important
+- Learn what HTTPS is, and why it is important.

-- Same-origin security
+- Same-origin security:

-  - Why this is fundamental to the web
+  - Why this is fundamental to the web.

-  - Ways of working around it safely, such as Cross-Origin Resource Sharing (CORS)
+  - Ways of working around it safely, such as Cross-Origin Resource Sharing (CORS).

-- How cookies are stored, and their security and privacy implications, such as tracking
+- How cookies are stored, and their security and privacy implications, such as tracking.

-- Learn about situations where security issues generally occur
+- Learn about situations where security issues generally occur:

-  - When asking users to provide sensitive data (such as passwords or credit card data) and transmitting it to a server
+  - When asking users to provide sensitive data (such as passwords or credit card data) and transmitting it to a server.

-  - When requesting data from a server
+  - When requesting data from a server.

-  - When transmitting data between servers (for example, if a server requests data from a web service)
+  - When transmitting data between servers (for example, if a server requests data from a web service).

-  - When preserving user state by setting a cookie or other mechanisms
+  - When preserving user state by setting a cookie or other mechanisms.

-- Learn about the common security threats and how to mitigate them
+- Learn about common security threats and how to mitigate them:

-  - Cross-site scripting (XSS)
+  - Cross-site scripting (XSS).

-  - Cross-site request forgery (CSRF)
+  - Cross-site request forgery (CSRF).

-  - Clickjacking
+  - Clickjacking.

-  - Denial of service (DoS)
+  - Denial of service (DoS).

-- Understand the purpose of other important technologies, such as
+- Understand the purpose of other important technologies, such as:

-  - Content Security Policy (CSP)
+  - Content Security Policy (CSP).

-  - Permissions-Policy
+  - Permissions-Policy.

-  - The web model for user activation of "powerful features" (aka transient activation)
+  - The web model for user activation of "powerful features" (aka transient activation).

 Resources: